Kubitschek Residence Museum

 The Kubitschek Residence Museum (Museu Casa Kubitschek) is a museum house located on the shore of Lake Pampulha in Belo Horizonte, Minas Gerais, Brazil.
-The building served as the weekend residence of Juscelino Kubitshek, prefect of Belo Horizonte at the time.
+The building served as the weekend residence of Juscelino Kubitschek, prefect of Belo Horizonte at the time.

 History

 Design

 The house was designed by Oscar Niemeyer and built between 1940 and 1943.
-With a roof in the form of a butterfly with inclined planes, the Kubitschek Residence, which occupies 680 m² of a plot measuring 2,800 m², is a characteristic example of Brazilian modernist architecture.
+With a roof in the form of a butterfly with inclined planes, the Kubitschek Residence, which occupies 680 m2 of a plot measuring 2,800 m2, is a characteristic example of Brazilian modernist architecture.
 The house was designed to preserve the intimacy and privacy of the Kubitschek family, an objective achieved by placing the structure at the farthest point from the street, adding a garden designed by Roberto Burle Marx at the entrance, and partitioning the residence's internal spaces.

-In the interior of the house, the organization of the space and the decorative details, accentuated by paintings by Alfredo Volpi and Paulo Werneck, reveal the features of the modernist architecture of Oscar Niemeyer and his contemporaries.
+In the interior of the house, the organization of the space and the decorative details, accentuated by paintings by Alfredo Volpi and murals by Paulo Werneck, reveal the features of the modernist architecture of Oscar Niemeyer and his contemporaries.
 Social spaces include living, dining, and game rooms; service spaces include the kitchen, a bathroom, and servants' quarters; and intimate areas included three bedrooms.
 A bathroom connected the master bedroom with to the pool area--sometimes pointed to by Kubitschek's enemies as an "emergency exit" for his alleged affairs.

 At the back of the main structure, near the swimming pool, a smaller house was built, with 3 bedrooms, 2 living rooms, and a bathroom.
 Kubitschek used it as an office, and it was one of his favorite places; he would work and take calls while getting some sun by the pool.